 - Human leukocyte antigens are markers on your cells that help identify what belongs in your body.

-- Your HLA type needs to match the patient's in order for you to be his or her donor.
+- Your HLA type needs to closely match the patient's in order for you to be a suitable donor.

-- You do not need to have the same blood type as the patient's in order to be his or her donor.
+- You do not need to have the same blood type as the patient's in order to be a donor.

 Your HLA type is determined by taking a swab of cheek cells from inside your mouth.
 The cells are sent to a special laboratory for analysis.